Drinfeld-Stuhler modules: Basic properties and examples

-\begin{notnterm} Let $F$ be the field of rational functions on a smooth and geometrically irreducible projective curve $C$ defined over the finite field $\F_q$ of $q$ elements, where $q$ is a power of a prime number.
+Let $F$ be the field of rational functions on a smooth and geometrically irreducible projective curve $C$ defined over the finite field $\F_q$ of $q$ elements, where $q$ is a power of a prime number.
 Fix a place $\infty$ of $F$ (equiv. a closed point of $C$), and let $A$ be the subring of $F$ consisting of functions which are regular away from $\infty$. $A$ is a Dedekind domain.

-An \textit{imaginary} field extension of $F$ is an extension $K/F$ in which $\infty$ does not split.
+An \textit{imaginary} field extension of $F$ is an extension $K/F$ in which $\infty$ does not split, i.e., there is a unique place $\infty'$ of $K$ over $\infty$.
 For a field $L$ we denote by $L^\alg$ (resp. $L^\sep$) its algebraic (resp. separable) closure.